 Many Owner and Operations Managers are put off at the idea of business value and sales forecasting.
 Just think about it.
 You don’t really need to know how an engine works to drive a car.
 You don’t need to know how a satellite works to watch TV.
 Sometimes we do not need to know how a business works to run it.
 But, other times it becomes crucial… right.

-Forecasting is essentially educated guesswork.
-We can minimize the guessing through understanding intangible systems we have identified and placed along with making sure of accuracy of the data we feed into the forecasting tool, but it still remains guesswork.
-With that notion, the STS Business Equity System aims to keep things simple.
+Forecasting is essentially educated guesswork?
+Or can we minimize the guessing through understanding intangible systems we have identified and placed along with making sure of the accuracy of the data we feed into the forecasting tool, but it still remains guesswork.
+With that notion, the STS Business Equity System aims to keep things tangible.
 No financial jargon, just a few suggested techniques and guidelines along with the need for accurate data and the tools required to collect it.
 The thought of mastering complex forecasting formulas, algebraic equations, linear graphs and a PhD in Excel sheets is certainly unappealing.
 But there really is no need to over-complicate things.
 And you certainly don’t need to understand the complexities of a forecasting formula to be an effective forecaster for strategic planning.
-Exploring options gives you more power… contact us.
+Exploring value options gives you more power… contact us.

 Why Business Value along with Sales Forecasting?

 Now you may be wondering why do I need to forecast?
 Surely I

 should just be focusing on sales-driving activities?
 WRONG!